 By: Judith Akedi MA,

-In the spring semester, Stellenbosch University, a public research university situated in the Western Cape province of South Africa, hosted Rev. Dr. Patrick Devine the Shalom-SCCRR International Chairman, to present for the first time an academic module of lectures addressing conflict transformation processes and religious ideological extremism.
+Stellenbosch University, a public research university situated in the Western Cape province of South Africa, hosted Rev. Dr. Patrick Devine, the Shalom-SCCRR International Chairman, during 2022 to present for the first time an academic module of lectures addressing conflict transformation processes and religious ideological extremism.

 In his letter of invitation to Rev. Dr. Devine, Professor Xolile Simon, Associate Professor in African Religions, Intercultural Theology, and Science of Religions stated, “We realized how the theoretical, theological, spiritual, and practical dimensions in the programme of SHALOM coincide well with the programme of Missiology and Science of Religions in the Faculty of Theology at the University of Stellenbosch, South Africa.
 We are currently focusing on the intercultural and interfaith engagements in a Ministry of Reconciliation and Justice in the Master of Divinity (MDiv) programme.
 Both engagements are relevant for leaders who respond to various social and other issues in the environment of local communities and Universities on the African continent.
 Your contribution (experiences, life story, theory, and practice of SHALOM in East Africa) to the intercultural and interfaith journeys of students and colleagues in and outside the classroom – in the broader Students Community will enrich transforming realities through the MDiv and other programmes.”